GordyMcGarka/AIO-Customizer/README.md

 # 🔧 More Options

-## 🎵 Background Music Support
+## 🎵 Background Music
 - Add or replace background music for:
   - hbAppStore
   - Sphaira
   - Home Menu
-- Enable or disable background
+- Enable or disable background music

+---

 ## 🛡️ Host Guard (by ppkantorski)